Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 # 👋 Hey there!
 I'm Divyanshu

 A 22-year-old passionate developer making waves in the world of tech!
-Currently kickstarting my professional journey as a **Java Developer at CG**, with 6 months of hands-on experience in real-world projects.
+Currently kickstarting my professional journey as a **Java Developer at CG**, with year of hands-on experience in real-world projects.
 I thrive on building practical solutions and love creating tools that empower fellow developers!

 ---